Watch CBS News

 An open space in Northern Colorado has reopened to hikers after officials temporarily closed the area following reports of a mountain lion encounter.

 Larimer County Natural Resources says they confirmed a recent report of a mountain lion "exhibiting suspicious behavior toward a hiker for an extended distance" at the Horsetooth Mountain Open Space.
-Officials closed the area, including the main and Sonderberg trailheads, as a precaution on Thursday.

 This incident comes less than a month after a woman was killed in Larimer County in an apparent mountain lion attack.
-The animals are common in the area, but fatal attacks are rare.
+The animals are common in the region, but fatal attacks are rare.
 The attack earlier this month was the first fatal mountain lion attack on a human in Colorado in almost 30 years.

 If you do come across a mountain lion, CPW said to "Speak calmly, move slowly, and avoid running.
 Raise your arms, open your jacket, and pick up small children or pets to make yourself appear larger."